 The chapter reads the film as a kind of thriller and detective story.
 Is it not also a love story?
 The lover, Dudley, is certainly given a good deal of prominence in the film.
 But if it is, it is an unusual kind of romance.
-You might like to see how you see its success in telling this particular version of the boy not getting the girl.
+You might like to consider how you see its success in telling this particular version of the boy not getting the girl.

 Garry Gillard, 'A sort of war memorial on celluloid: Gallipoli', Screen Education, 38, 2005: 129-131.

 This chapter is about attitudes to war; and it's quite difficult to think of any other way in which to approach Weir's film, due to its particular subject and its undeniable strength.
 I've watched the ending of the film many times, and its power has never diminished for me: I find it very hard to watch.